What is Telehealth? Is it different to Telepractice?

 Speech Pathologists use these terms to mean the same thing.
 A health service is provided using telecommunication technology and allows the Speech Pathologist and you to be in two different locations.

-There is growing evidence that, when Speech Pathologists and clients use good practices, many Telepractice services can be as effective as in-person services.
+There is evidence that Telehealth services can be just as effective as face to face services.

-Most Telepractice services happen through a live, videoconferencing meeting with your Speech Pathologist.
+Telepractice services happen through a live, video meeting with your Speech Pathologist.

-Your experienced Speech Pathologist will use different tools to make sure the service looks and feels as close to an onsite service as possible.
+Your Speech Pathologist will use different tools to make sure the service looks and feels as close to a face to face meeting as possible.

 What do I need to do to make Telepractice work?

 A desktop computer, laptop or tablet.

 A good internet connection.